This article was originally published in 2015 and has been completely updated in 2020.

 If your organization has external consultants such as PR firms or ad agencies, you can ask their views about the best people to talk to internally.
 As third parties, those firms can be less biased than internal sources.

 Carefully read briefing documents such as annual reports, business plans, operational reports, recent media coverage and documents such as executive committee minutes or divisional management reports.
-The organizational website and intranet will also provide important guidance about the organization’s policies and priorities.
+The organizational website and intranet will also provide important guidance about policies and priorities.
 Ask external suppliers their views of the organization and suggestions for areas of improvement.
 Frequently suppliers are privy to significant matters or have endured a very frustrating relationship with other staff or from woeful processes and so they can give you candid feedback.
 All this will give valuable insights into management’s strategic thinking and leads on how you can get involved in improvements and change.

 A clever way to work out communication priorities is to examine the organization’s goal statements and business strategies.
 A review of the business strategies can reveal which would be most likely to produce the best lift in productivity (or efficiency in a public sector organization).
 If you can prioritize the goals in this way you can then review the top goals to decide which ones are likely to respond best to communication initiatives.
 You can reveal this in a matrix with one axis showing which goals or business strategies are likely to have the most financial impact, and the other axis showing the potential impact of communication activities in enabling each business strategy to be accomplished.